 My youngest daughter Jada and I set off to finally check out the Slot Canyon over at Annie’s Canyon Trail in Encinitas.
-Formerly known as the ‘ The Mushroom Caves,’ this trail is located over on the southwestern section of the San Elijo Lagoon.
-It turns out that this isolated canyon used to be closed to the general public, and a big partying spot back in the day.
+Formerly known as the ‘ The Mushroom Caves,’ this trail is located over in the southwestern section of the San Elijo Lagoon.
+It turns out that this isolated canyon used to be closed to the general public and a big partying spot back in the day.

 Fun Fact- An anonymous donor, named Annie sponsored the clean-up and rehabiliation of this canyon so that it could be opened and shared with the public.
 Thank you, Annie!

 The day was just perfect!
 Many of the native plants were in bloom along the trail, and I could also find a few wildflowers!
 Another great treat was the number of birds that we encountered.